Ireland at a Glance

 We recommend a minimum of 10 days for this, so you can have enough time to get a taste of both countries.
 Explore the rugged Highlands and islands of Scotland before taking in the jaw-dropping coastal landscapes and historic landmarks of Ireland.

-As Nordic Visitor specialises in both these fantastic destinations, we can offer tailor-made itineraries that combine the best of both.
+As Nordic Visitor specialises in both these fantastic destinations, we can offer expert-curated itineraries that combine the best of both.
 Make your dream Celtic holiday a reality!

 Need more help with your Ireland itinerary?
 Get in touch with us to start planning your trip.